What is the Bible About? Biblical Theology in Revelation

 “15 He is the image of the invisible God, the firstborn of all creation.
 16 For by him all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities-all things were created through him and for him.
 17 And he is before all things, and in him all things hold together.
 18 And he is the head of the body, the church.
 He is the beginning, the firstborn from the dead, that in everything he might be preeminent.”

-• When Paul, in verse 18 of Colossians 1, says that “He is the beginning the firstborn from the dead,” He is not referring to Jesus as being the first created being; instead, he is referring to Jesus as the first fruits (after His resurrection) of the those who have fallen asleep.
+When Paul, in verse 18 of Colossians 1, says that “He is the beginning the firstborn from the dead,” He is not referring to Jesus as being the first created being; instead, he is referring to Jesus as the first fruits (after His resurrection) of the those who have fallen asleep.
 1 Corinthians 15:20&21.
-Just as Jesus rose we will also rise to new life in our glorification.
+Just as Jesus rose, we will also rise to new life through our glorification.

-• When Adam and Eve sinned against God, they not only died both physically and spiritually they also failed to obey God’s command to subdue and have dominion.
+When Adam and Eve sinned against God, they not only died both physically and spiritually, but they also failed to obey God’s command to subdue and have dominion.

-• In Luke 19:10 Jesus tells us that He came to save that which was lost and in Matthew 3:15 Jesus stated that He came to fulfill all righteousness.
+In Luke 19:10, Jesus tells us that He came to save what was lost, and in Matthew 3:15, Jesus stated that He came to fulfill all righteousness.
 The Apostle Paul sums up Jesus’s accomplishment in redemption like this:

 For if, because of one man’s trespass, death reigned through that one man, much more will those who receive the abundance of grace and the free gift of righteousness reign in life through the one man Jesus Christ.